Redesigning the NHS Electronic Referral Service (e-RS)

 Assisting with user research activities and collating the outcomes of usability testing sessions.

-The creation of fully clickable prototypes utilising the Figma software
+The creation of fully clickable prototypes utilising the NHS Prototyping Kit and Figma.

-Delivering fully annotated design assets to our delivery team (Figma).
+Delivering fully annotated design assets to our delivery team.

 Presenting design solution proposals to senior stakeholders and clinical safety representatives.